Intellectual Property Claim definition

 Intellectual Property Claim has the meaning set forth in Article 19.

-Intellectual Property Claim means the assertion by any Person of a claim (whether asserted in writing, by action, suit or proceeding or otherwise) that any Borrower’s or other Canadian Credit Party’s ownership, use, marketing, sale or distribution of any Inventory, Equipment, Intellectual Property or other Property is violative of any ownership or right to use any Intellectual Property of such Person.
+Intellectual Property Claim means the assertion, by any means, by any Person of a claim that any Loan Party’s ownership, use, manufacturing, marketing, sale or distribution of any Inventory, equipment, Intellectual Property or other property or asset is violative of any ownership of or right to use any Intellectual Property of such Person.

 Intellectual Property Claim means any actual or threatened claim, action or proceeding relating to Intellectual Property.